-A balanced portfolio is the net under your tightrope.
+A balanced investment portfolio is the net under your tightrope.
 It makes investing safer.
 We’ll show you how to create a balanced portfolio that meets your needs and keeps your money in your hands.

 What is “Balancing Your Portfolio”?